hecate-lang/hecate-documentation/hecate-v0.0.1.md

 }
 ```

-Functions are defined using the `fun` keyword followed by the function name, function args (put in parenthesis), return type and finally the function body.
-If no return type is desired, it can simply be omitted.
-Note that a type must be specified for arguments.
 In case the function body consists of a single expression only, one can use an alternative formatting:

 ```
 fun foo(bar: i32) -> i32 = bar * bar;